machisuji/ssmd/SPECIFICATION.md

 ### Mark

 Sections of text can be tagged using marks.
-They do not effect the synthesis but can be returned by SSML processing engines as meta information and to emit events during processing based on these marks.
+They do not affect the synthesis but can be returned by SSML processing engines as meta information and to emit events during processing based on these marks.